-Check for shows in 2018, they will be posted at the bottom of this page when invitations are accepted.
+Check back for shows in 2019, they will be posted at the bottom of this page when invitations are accepted.

 In March of 2015, the gnomes were very busy in the workshop creating goblets for a group in Huntsville, Alabama.
 The goblets are 6 inches in height and about 3 inches in diameter.
 Several types of wood was used to create the goblets; ash, maple, apple and pine.
 The finish is walnut oil and a food safe polyurethane/mineral spirits.